-“After doing bonded labor for years as Kamaiya for Malla, we were able to receive four dhur (approx. 0.008 hectare) land from the owner, where we built a small house to live in.
-I grew crops in small quantities in our tiny garden and sold them to the market to earn some extra income for my family.
-Meanwhile, my husband acquired skills to drive tractor.
-The revenue was just enough to pay for our daily needs.
-We then took a loan from Malla and bought one kattha (approx. 0.03 hectare) farmland of NPR 20,000/-” Recalls Mrs. Chaudhary.
-“I felt blessed because for the first time I owned something.”
-Mrs. Chaudhary added with a smile.
+After serving as a Kamiya (bonded laborer) for years, Sabita and her husband acquired four dhur (approximately 0.008 hectares) of land from the owner.
+On it, they built a small house and grew crops in their tiny garden, selling them to the market to earn some extra income for their family.
+Her husband simultaneously acquired skills to drive a tractor.
+This produced enough income for their daily needs, so they then took a 20,000 NPR loan from the land owner and bought one kattha (approximately 0.03 hectare) of farmland.
+With the smile on her face, Sabita recalled this time, “I felt blessed because for the first time I owned something.”

 Despite this, due to their lack of technical skills and knowledge they could not fully benefit from the land.
 However, things began to improve when Sabita received banana farming training carried out by WIF, under the Managing Risk through Economic Development (MRED II) project supported by the Nepal Red Cross Society.

 Desu Ram Chaudhary, Social Mobiliser (SM) of Nepal Red Cross Society, Kailali, explains, “The Agriculture sector plays a critical role in Nepalese economy.
 After abundant research, we came up with the banana farming training program.
 Bananas are ideal for climate-risk-sensitive agricultural practice.
 Bananas can grow under poor soil conditions and can tolerate flooded conditions for up to ten days.
 Also it provides a weekly income year round.”

 Sabita and 11 others were provided with training in crop management techniques and were taught about risks associated with banana farming.
 The participants also received banana plants, fertilizer, and pesticides to encourage them to cultivate bananas in their own farmland.